fabriciosc006/test-automation-engineer-test-fabricio/README.md

+#Test Automation Fabricio
+ - Used Playwright With JavaScript
+ - Used POM desgin Pattern
+ - The File Of the Test Case is inside Folder tests "MarketPlaceTest.spc.js"

 # Test automation engineer test

 We'll be using this test to assess your skill level as a test automation engineer.
 This test is designed to test your skills which are needed in the day-to-day job of a test automation engineer at [Beequip](https://beequip.com).